MarcinKilarski/Website-Audit/seo.md

 Responding to reviews is a great way to build strong relationships with your customers.
 This shows that their feedback is important to you and that you appreciate their time in writing a review.

-Furthermore, it gives you’re an opportunity to increase relevance of your online profiles by phrasing your response in such a way to mentioning your primary keyword, product or.
+Furthermore, it gives you're an opportunity to increase relevance of your online profiles by phrasing your response in such a way to mentioning your primary keyword, product or.
 It is important to not overdo it, which could cause your reply to sound strange.

 Your responses are incredibly vital in terms of damage control when a customer leaves a bad review about their experience with your company.
 This presents you with an opportunity to transform unhappy customers to happy ones, whilst showing potential customers that you value all feedback.